 Med Student Story Series

-As part of the Medical Student Grand Rounds series, the Story Series gives students a chance to tell a story from their life and relate it to what they have learned so far in med school.
-These lunchtime events are co-sponsored with the Communication Collaborative, a student-run organization to help students improve their oral presentation skills.
+As part of the Medical Student Grand Rounds series, the lunchtime story series gives students a chance to tell a story from their life and relate it to what they have learned so far in med school.